fluencelabs/js-client/packages/client/api/README.md

 This package is a part of FluenceJS, the official implementation of the Fluence Peer in typescript.
 See the [FluenceJS repo](https://github.com/fluencelabs/fluence-js) for more info

+## Notes

+This package just reexports everything from main library for backward compatibility `export * from '@fluencelabs/js-client';`

 ## Contributing

 While the project is still in the early stages of development, you are welcome to track progress and contribute.
 As the project is undergoing rapid changes, interested contributors should contact the team before embarking on larger pieces of work.
 All contributors should consult with and agree to our [basic contributing rules](CONTRIBUTING.md).